AnneRuo/farmhub/README.md

 The purpose of the Frontend project was to show farm data in graphs and in table format with filtering options.
 My project has the following features:

 - Startpage
-- Farms: display farms and their details
+- Farms: display farms with details and location in Google Maps
 - Farm Data: dispay either all data from chosen farm or monthly data from chosen farm and sensor
 - Contact
 - My Farm: for users logged in (_coming soon_)